nebula-plugins/gradle-jakartaee-migration-plugin/README.md

 }
 ```

-If the `java-library` plugin is applied, only capabilities are configured, leaving substitutions, transforms and capabilities resolution as an opt-in per configuration.

 ### Substitute JakartaEE 10 Artifacts

 Call `substitute` to automatically substitute EE10 APIs for every JavaEE API currently on the configuration.
 This avoids having to manually provide replacement artifacts: